JeanPaulLatyrFaye/IFT712/README.md

-# IFT712This project use six classifiers apply on the leaf classification
+This project use six classifiers apply on the leaf classification